FusionAuth/fusionauth-site/site/_posts/2020-04-22-dot-net-command-line-client.md

 - .NET Core 3.1.201
 - FusionAuth 1.15.5

-I built this tutorial on Windows but .NET Core is cross platform.
+I built this tutorial on Windows but .NET Core is cross-platform.

 You need to have the following software installed before you begin:
 - Docker (optional, but preferred for installing FusionAuth)